Reds vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants and Cincinnati Reds will send Ross Stripling and Graham Ashcraft, respectively, to the mound when the two clubs play on Wednesday at Great American Ball Park, at 7:10 PM ET.
+LaMonte Wade Jr and the San Francisco Giants face Jonathan India and the Cincinnati Reds at Great American Ball Park on Thursday.
+First pitch is at 12:35 PM ET.

-The favored Giants have -115 moneyline odds against the underdog Reds, who are listed at -105.
-The over/under is 10.5 runs for the game (with -115 odds on the over and -105 odds to go under).
+Oddsmakers list the Giants as -115 favorites on the moneyline, while giving the underdog Reds -105 moneyline odds.
+The over/under for the matchup has been set at 9.5 runs.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.